TheSmallBoat/carlo/README.md

 # carlo

-It is a hard fork of Monte, mainly for experimental learning by reconstruction, not for improvement.
+It is a hard fork of [monte](https://github.com/lithdew/monte), mainly for experimental learning by reconstruction, not for improvement.

 ## Further information
-For the description and license of [monte](https://github.com/lithdew/monte), please check the [docs directory](https://github.com/TheSmallBoat/carlo/tree/master/docs).

 Thanks to Kenta Iwasaki for his excellent work.

 ## Benchmarks